Rxjas/CoLab/README.md

 # CoLab
-The brand new way to connect like minded individuals who are looking to collaborate with
+The brand new way to connect like minded individuals who are looking to collaborate with others

 This is a test for a branch